 Substituting the latter χ into Eq.
-(22), we are left with an equation for the one-component wave function φ , namely, upper component (Eq.
+(22), we are left with an equation for the one-component wave function φ , namely, dimensions, the equation for the lower component χ is simply equal to the equation for the upper component (Eq.
 (24)) but with the following replacement: $V_S + mc^2 \rightarrow -(V_S + mc^2)$.
 In any case, it is sufficient to solve at least one of these one-component equations because φ and χ are algebraically linked via Eq.
 (23).
 Thus, for example, it can be said that Eq.
 (24) (or the equation for χ) alone models the Majorana particle in (1+1) dimensions [6].

-$$i\hbar \frac{\partial}{\partial t} \varphi = -i\hbar c \frac{\partial}{\partial r} (-i\varphi^) + (V_S + mc^2) \varphi$$ (24)
+$$i\hbar \frac{\partial}{\partial t} \varphi = -i\hbar c \frac{\partial}{\partial x} (-i\varphi^) + (V_S + mc^2) \varphi$$ (24)

 (the other equation that results after making the previous substitution in Eq.
 (22) is essentially the complex conjugate equation of Eq.
 (24)).
-Different from how it is in (3+1) dimensions, the equation for the lower component χ is simply equal to the equation for the
+Different from how it is in (3+1)

-Again, in Ref.
-[14], an equation analogous to Eq.
-(24), with $V{\rm S}=0$, was related to a relativistic Schrödinger-type equation that has a consistent quantum mechanical single-particle interpretation (for example, it does not have negative energy states).
-In that reference, the authors used the same Dirac representation as we do, but the matrix $\hat{S}C = +i\hat{\sigma}x$ was used instead; thus, the equation for the Majorana particle used therein is precisely Eq.
-(24) with the following replacement: $-i\varphi^ \to +i\varphi^$.
-On the other hand, the only four boundary conditions that φ can support when the one-dimensional Majorana particle is inside an impenetrable box (we call them confining boundary conditions) were also encountered in Ref.
-[14].
+On the other hand, the only four boundary conditions that φ can support when the 1D Majorana particle is inside an impenetrable box (we call them confining boundary conditions) were encountered in Ref.
+[15].
 Likewise, these conditions were found in Ref.
-[6], but it was shown in the latter reference that these are just the conditions that can arise mathematically from the general linear boundary condition used in the MIT bag model for a hadronic structure in (1+1)dimensions (certainly, the latter four boundary conditions are also subject to the Majorana condition).
-Specifically, for a box of size L with ends, for example, at x=0 and x=L, the four confining boundary conditions can be written in the form f(0,t) = g(L,t) = 0, where f and g are the functions $\operatorname{Im}(\varphi)$ and $\operatorname{Re}(\varphi)$.
-Clearly, two of these boundary conditions are just the Dirichlet boundary condition imposed upon $\operatorname{Im}(\varphi)$ and $\operatorname{Re}(\varphi)$ at the ends of the box.
-The latter is a nice result because the entire two-component Dirac wave function does not support this type of boundary condition at the walls of the box [15].
-In addition, two one-parameter families of non-confining boundary conditions, i.e., infinite non-confining boundary conditions (we call them non-confining because they do not cancel the probability current density at the ends of the box), were found in Ref.
+[6], but it was shown in the latter reference that these are just the conditions that can arise mathematically from the general linear boundary condition used in the MIT bag model for a hadronic structure in (1+1) dimensions (the latter four boundary conditions are also subject to the Majorana condition).
+In relation to the MIT bag model, see, for example, Ref.
+[6] and references therein, and also Ref.
+[16].
+Specifically, for a box of size L with ends, for example, at x=0 and x=L, the four confining boundary conditions can be written in the form f(0,t) = g(L,t) = 0, where f and g are the functions $\text{Im}(\varphi)$ and $\text{Re}(\varphi)$.
+The latter is a nice result because the entire two-component Dirac wave function does not support this type of boundary condition at the walls of the box [17].
+In addition, two one-parameter families of non-confining boundary conditions were also found in Ref.
 [6].
 It is even possible (by taking some convenient limits) that these two families also include the four confining boundary conditions.
-Consequently, these two families actually make up the most general set of boundary conditions for the one-dimensional Majorana particle in a box; see Eq.
+Consequently, these two families actually make up the most general set of boundary conditions for the 1D Majorana particle in a box; see Eq.
 (93) in Ref.
 [6].
 In detail, we write below, for the first time, these two families of boundary conditions but in the Weyl representation.